Best artificial Christmas trees 2024 – the most realistic and investment-worthy trees I’ve tried and tested this year

 Reasons to avoid

-It can't quite compete with John Lewis & Partner's Cotswold Potted Pre-lit Christmas Tree in terms of branch tips, offering 1754 to the Cotswold tree's 4725, and – unlike the Cotswold tree – it doesn't come with a tree skirt included.
-But, it does look very realistic, and we love the fuller thicker branches that echo the appeal of a real Nordmann fir.
+It can't quite compete with John Lewis & Partner's Cotswold Potted Pre-lit Christmas Tree in terms of branch tips, offering 1754 to the Cotswold tree's 4725.
+But, it does look very realistic, and I love the fuller thicker branches that echo the appeal of a real Nordmann fir.
+And on top of that, it comes with a chic wicker tree skirt, in place of the Cotswold's pot.

-Plus, if you prefer the verstality of an unlit artificial Christmas tree than the Symons Nordmann Fir delivers, allowing you to decorate with whatever colour Christmas tree lights you prefer.
+Plus, if you prefer the verstality of an unlit artificial Christmas tree, then the Symons Nordmann Fir delivers, allowing you to decorate with whatever colour Christmas tree lights you prefer.

 Best pre-lit artificial Christmas tree